Marcus Thames: New York Yankees

+He was promoted to Triple-A in 2002, but failed to duplicate his success from the previous year.
+Thames made his major league debut for the Yankees on June 10, 2002.
+He hit a home run in his first at bat on the very first pitch he saw from Randy Johnson of the Arizona Diamondbacks.

 Texas Rangers

 On June 6, 2003, the Yankees, who were looking for a left-handed batter, traded Thames to the Texas Rangers for Rubén Sierra.
-Thames hit a home run in his first at bat with the Rangers.
+Thames hit a home run in his first game with the Rangers.
+The Rangers released him after the season.